kteender/kteender.github.io/rates.md

 - <a href="https://youtu.be/Se0dHhJN5Q4">dialogue animation</a> - starts at $1250
 - <a href="https://youtu.be/Hr_6SxVXKus">action animation</a> - starts at $3285

 Basic sound design and royalty-free music is included.
 Alternatively, if you have music, voiceover, and/or dialogue, I will animate to it.
-For additional fees, I am happy to help you create or source voiceover and/or dialogue for your project.
+For additional fees, I can perform photo editing, graphic design, web design, and/or video editing on your project.
+I can also help you source voices.

 I execute character animation entirely in-house using a proprietary, 2.5D computer graphics software plugin that I wrote myself.
+My primary factor in determining an estimate for animation is the complexity of the sequential storytelling in the project, not the number of seconds.

 An idea has multiple routes by which it can be visually communicated.
 I am happy to chat with you to find methods to visually communicate your idea that are in your budget.
 For a quote, contact me at <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.